liu7d7/kuei/_posts/2023-09-20-intermolecular-attractions.markdown

 ---
 ## Vocab
 - Intermolecular attractions: attractive forces between molecules that are weaker than ionic or covalent bonds.
-- Nonpolar molecules: a molecule without lone pairs.
+- Nonpolar molecules: a molecule with evenly distributed electrons that symmetrically cancel each other out.
+- Dipole: a molecule with two equally but oppositely charged ends (poles), hence _di_-_pole_.
+    - Temporary dipole: formed when a shared valence electron moves towards one atom making up the molecule, giving that atom a slight negative charge and the other a slight positive charge temporarily.
+- Bulk properties: melting point, boiling point, volatility

 ## Van der Waals Forces
 - a.k.a dispersion forces and dipole interactions

+### Dispersion Forces
+_outlined as London Dispersion in the table below_
-- These are the weakest molecular interactions, and is caused when electron motion in a molecule causes an uneven distribution of charges.
+- These can be the weakest molecular interactions, and is caused when electron motion in a molecule causes an uneven distribution of charges.
     - This happens even in nonpolar molecules.
 - As the electron cloud in a molecule becomes larger, the dispersion forces become stronger, because the cloud